RenierChaves/Tars/TUTORIAL.md

 ```

 ### Constructor
-A class can include a special function called its **constructor**, which is automatically called whenever a new object of this class is created, allowing the class to initialize member variables or allocate storage.
-This constructor function is declared just like a regular member function, but with a name that matches the class name and without any return type; not even `void`.
+A class can include a special method called its **constructor**, which is automatically called whenever a new object of this class is created, allowing the class to initialize member variables or allocate storage.
+This constructor method is declared just like a regular method, but with a name that matches the class name and without any return type; not even `void`.
 ```C++
 class Person {
 public: